OndrejSlamecka/ndbf/readme.md

 NDBF - Layer for Nette\Database
 ===============================

-NDBF is a thin layer above Nette\Database which offers interface based on repository manager/repositories model.
+NDBF is a thin layer above Nette\Database which works with repositories rather than active rows.
-Please introduce yourself to Nette\Database syntax first, because it is essential to understand NDBF.
+Please make sure you know Nette\Database because NDBF is just an extension.

 Installation and use
 --------------------